RjCorla/next-markdown-blog/README.md

 This is from Traversy Media youtube channel.
 I re-coded it myself along with the video.

-Just refreshing myself to code after months of no coding (cause of burnout and my pc crash)
+Just refreshing myself to code after months of no coding (coz of burnout and my pc crash)

 -----------------------